 Simplifying The Google Risk Aversion

-Google Telling You How to Give Them Money
+Google is Controlling How You Give Them Money

 Think about it.
 With Google Ads you are paying Google to show up in their search engine.
 If you are buying a car, do you trust the used car dealer to give you a completely unbiased suggestion on how to spend your money?
 No, they want you to spend your money with them and are going to push you in that direction.
 They want to maximize their sale.
-Google didn’t get as big as they are without trying to maximize ad spend.
+Google didn’t get as big as they are without trying to maximize ad spending.
 Handing them your wallet and letting them choose how much money and how to spend the money you are essentially giving to them just doesn’t make sense.
+They are motivated to give you just enough success to keep spending money.

 Every Business and Site Has a Different Story